hiroya-uga/hiroya-uga.github.io/fantasized-specs/__develop/md/html-carousel.md

 The missing value default is the `left` state.

+Also, the `title` attribute has special semantics on this element.

 <div class="note">

 If possible, the <code class="element">carousel</code> needs a label (accessible name) by `title` attribute or `aria-label` attribute etc. If omitted, assistive technology is expected to simply speak this element as a "carousel".

 </div>

+All child elements of the `carousel` element are interpreted as <dfn>[`slides`](#3-1-2-the-::slide-pseudo-element)</dfn>.
+Browsers that do not support this element will simply looks like lined up the [flow contents](https://www.w3.org/TR/html52/dom.html#flow-content-2) of the child elements.

 <div class="example">